 Two Hills Studio offers a variety of metal finishes, glasses, micas and acrylics for use in our lighting and other decorative metal work.

 Labeling – Lamps (bulbs) are not provided with our fixtures.
 Each fixture is labeled with the maximum wattage allowed.
-In some cases the exact type of lamp is specified such as A-19, A-15, candelabra-base, etc. Do not attempt to use any type of lamp that is not recommended and do not exceed the maximum wattage.
+In some cases the exact type of lamp is specified such as A-19, A-15, chandelier, etc. Do not attempt to use any type of lamp that is not recommended and do not exceed the maximum wattage.
 Failure to do so may result in a risk of fire.

 LED – Light Emitting Diode Lamps using LED technology have come along way since entering the consumer marketplace and offer extremely long life with very low energy usage and can be used in standard medium-base and candelabra-base ‘incandescent’ lampholders (ie sockets).
 Most of our light fixtures are specified for use with LED bulbs.
 LED bulbs are not all alike, especially when it comes to dimming.
 If you require dimming bulbs, be sure to check the manufacturer’s or vendor’s dimming compatibilities.

-Integral LED – Integral LED engines, also known as retrofits, forgo a traditional ‘bulb and socket’ for a self-contained lamp comprised of LED chips on a board with an integrated driver powered by 120V or 277V line (ie, universal) voltage.
-LED engines offer double the life span over LED bulbs (> 54,000 hours), a variety of power/wattages and lumen options, great energy efficiency, and standard TRIAC/ELV dimming.
+Integral LED – Integral LED engines, also known as retrofits, forgo a traditional ‘bulb and socket’ for a self-contained lamp comprised of LED chips on a board with an integrated driver powered by 120V and/or 277V line (ie, universal) voltage.
+LED engines offer double the life span over LED bulbs (> 50,000 hours), a variety of power/wattages and lumen options, great energy efficiency, and standard TRIAC/ELV dimming.
 They also offer considerable design flexibility with their slim profiles and also suitable for fully enclosed fixtures.

 Incandescent – One of our trademarks is the dramatic light patterns that our fixtures provide.
 For incandescent fixtures with punching or open notches for light patterns, we recommend the use of clear lamps (not frosted) for the best results.
 For longest lamp life, we recommend using lamps rated at 130 volt which are often advertised to provide approximately 5000 hours of life.
 There are also lamp manufacturers such as Litetronics International, Inc. (708-389-8000) (www.litetronics.com) who make lamps that are advertised for an approximate life of 20,000 hours.